The Canines & Crosstreks Adoptable Pets of the Week

-Welcome to this week’s Canines & Crosstreks with nothing but chaos and mayhem!
+Welcome to this week’s Canines & Crosstreks after last week’s chaos and mayhem, this one was a walk in the park with Twinkie and Tequila!

-Shelters all over the country are overflowing with dogs and today two eight-week-old puppies are our guests!
-Carlos (white muzzle) and Sissy (black muzzle) were just living their best lives on the conference table.
+Shelters all over the country are overflowing with dogs but the SPCA of Anne Arundel County has some of the cutest pups!

-From sloppy kisses, to knocking down microphones, to the occaisonal yap, they were having a blas as Kelly, Billy, and I tried (unsuccessfully) to keep it together!

-These guys are are a handful, but oh-so friendly and are a mix of an American Staffordshire and Golden-Doodle—they call it a Boodle.
-But we thought a Pitoodle might be more apropos.

-Both of them get alonig super well with dogs and people, but they will need some training, they are only 8-weeks old after all.
-There is boundless energy that seems to subside with a belly rub.
-Photos were tough this week, so we do have a video!
+Today we meet Twinkie, a 4-year-old Chihuahua who was a bit frightened at first but quickly warmed up to being put on the spot.
+She is all ready to go and has lived most of her life in an apartment and is great on the leash and walking but as a bonus, is also pee-pad trained, so any accidents at home might be minimal!

+Tequila, who Billy thought Rumchata might be a better name, is a 7-year-old Maltese-Poodle mix…minimal shedding!
+But Tequila was one of the happiest good-boys we’ve seen and just wanted to be friends with everyone!
+He was surrendered after his human couple split up and neither was able to take a dog on their own.
+But look at that face!!

-Do you have a place in your home and heart for Carlos or Sissy?
+Do you have a place in your home and heart for Twinkie or Tequila?

 Don’t forget that August 20th is the return of the SPCA’s Puppy Plunge at Camp Letts in Edgewater.
-Bring your well-behaved pup for a glorious dip in the Rhode River, or participate in the bathing suit contest!
+Bring your well-behaved pup for a glorious dip in the Rhode River, or participate in the bathing suit or pie-eating contests!
 For the humans, plenty of music by the Eastport Oyster Boys and lots of food and drink.
+Admission is $10 per car, so you can put as many humans or puppies in as possible.
 Details are here!
-And if you’d like to have a booth or be a sponsor, here’s your link!
+And as an added bonus, it is Billy’s daughter’s birthday!
+So Happy Birthday Gemma!

 And yes, they are starting to plan for the 2023 version of Lights on the Bay and are looking for sponsors.
 This may be a perfect opportunity if you’d like to get your name in front of tens of thousands of area residents.
 More information is here!